Optimizely and SEO

 The following metadata tags can be useful to have:

-- Description – The description is also important for the SERP.
-Google does not use this tag for page ranking, but it is very important for the click-through rate from the search results.
+• Description – The description is also important for the SERP.
+Google does not use this tag for page ranking, but it is important for the click-through rate from the search results.

-- No indexing – This is used to stop robots from indexing pages that should not be indexed.
+• No indexing – This stops robots from indexing pages that should not be indexed.

-- No follow – Used by robots.
-Rel attributes can be assigned the value nofollow directly on links which means that search engines will not take the link into consideration when indexing your site.
+• No follow – Used by robots.
+Rel attributes can be assigned the value nofollow directly on links, which means that search engines will not consider the link when indexing your site.
 The link will not affect the target page's SEO ranking.
-It is also possible to add the nofollow directive on the robots meta tags or X-Robots-Tag HTTP header; this will stop all links on the page from being followed by the search engines.
+It is also possible to add the nofollow directive on the robot's meta-tags or X-Robots-Tag HTTP header; this will stop search engines from following links on the page.

-Open Graph tags – The Open Graph meta tags are code snippets that control how URLs are displayed when they are shared on social media platforms like Facebook, LinkedIn and Twitter.
+• Open Graph tags – The Open Graph meta tags are code snippets that control how URLs are displayed when shared on social media platforms like Facebook, LinkedIn, and Twitter.
 If you do not use Open Graph tags, there is a possibility that incorrect images or descriptions are displayed when someone shares one of your URLs.
 Read more on The Open Graph protocol.

-Schema.org information – Schema.org is a semantic vocabulary of tags you can add to your HTML code to improve the way search engines read and represent your page in the search results.
-One way of using the schema markup is to create so called “rich snippets”.
+• Schema.org information – Schema.org is a semantic vocabulary of tags you can add to your HTML code to improve how search engines read and represent your page in the search results.
+One way to use the schema markup is to create "rich snippets."
 The rich snippets enhance the descriptions in the search results by displaying, for example, contact information, event information, product ratings, or videos.
-The rich snippets do not affect Google's ranking of your site directly but they can entice more visitors to click your links in the search results.
+The rich snippets do not directly affect Google's ranking of your site, but they can entice more visitors to click your links in the search results.

 This page uses schema markup for recipe ratings.

 Schema.org differs from OpenGraph in purpose: OpenGraph is for the relation and typing of content, while schema.org is for the structured representation of content.
-Schema.org information (as JSON+LD or data-attributes) is what drives the internal site search box on Google, as well as accurate breadcrumbs.
+Schema.org information (as JSON+LD or data-attributes) is what drives the internal site search box on Google, and accurate breadcrumbs.

 Read more on Schema.org Markup.

-Image 'alt' attributes – The main purpose of the alt attributes on images is web accessibility.
-The alt tags are used by screen readers and help visually impaired site visitors to better understand the images used on the site.
-They are also displayed on the website in the event that the actual image cannot be displayed.
-The alt attributes are also used by search engines when they are crawling a site.
-The search engines cannot see the image, instead they use the alt attribute to better understand the image and how it should be indexed.
-Image alt attributes can be added by editors in the TinyMCE.
+• Image' alt' attributes – The main purpose of the alt attributes on images is web accessibility.
+Screen readers use the alt tags to help visually impaired site visitors better understand the images used on the site.
+They are also displayed on the website if the actual image cannot be displayed.
+Search engines also use alt attributes when crawling a site.
+The search engines cannot see the image.
+Instead, they use the alt attribute to understand better the image and how it should be indexed.
+The TinyMCE editors can add image alt attributes.

-Alternative language URLs – If you have multiple versions of a page for different languages or regions, you can use href link headers to tell Google which version is the most appropriate version for each language or region.
+• Alternative language URLs – If you have multiple page versions for different languages or regions, you can use href link headers to tell Google which version is the most appropriate for each language or region.
 Add alternative language URLs to the head, for example, with the hreflang attribute in the head element.
-See Tell Google about localized versions of your page for more information.
+See Tell Google about localized versions of your page.

 Responsive design

-Search engines, such as Google, favor websites that have a responsive design and are optimized for mobile phones and tablets; it is therefore very important to have a mobile-first approach to the design of your website.
-(Assuming that your site is not one of the very few sites that are only accessed from desktops.)
-Responsive design sites also load quicker, which is another reason for using it.
+Search engines, such as Google, favor websites that have a responsive design and are optimized for mobile phones and tablets; it is important to have a mobile-first approach to the design of your website.
+(Assuming that your site is not one of the few only accessed from desktops.)
+Responsive design sites also load quickly, which is another reason for using them.

-For responsive designs, you can use the “Viewport Meta Element”.
-By using this element, you can control the layout for web pages on mobile browsers.
+For responsive designs, you can use the "Viewport Meta Element."
+Using this element, you can control the layout of web pages on mobile browsers.
 It is included in the head section of your web page.
 Syntax:

 <meta name=”viewport” content=”width=device-width,initial-scale=1″>